CascadiaTech/CasCadiaTech/README.md

 To those that are on this repository I have many past projects public, the only one that is really cool that I cant show you is rexprotocol.com due to the whole sensistive information thing, but I leave them public so that anyone looking to learn what I do can use my code to learn and make projects themselves :) goodluck traveler.
 Our skillsets include: Nexjs, React, the MERN stack, solidity, python, and a little bit of C#

 - 🔭 I’m currently working on ...
+- Cosmic Odyssey
-- Ginu Dex aggregator
+- Ginu Dex aggregator - Done, go check out the repository!
-- District82 Animated Dapp - Done go check out the repository
+- District82 Animated Dapp - Done, go check out the repository
 - RuneStone Custom NFT collection - Done, go check out the repository!
 - rexprotocol.com Exchange MVP (private Repository)
 - Marsereum DAO contract and token contract